raphaellee-waikorea/paper-job-master/README.md

-# Paper sources of master degree in Hnayang Univercity
+# Paper sources of master degree in Hanyang University

 ## 1. Data definition